 Article II - Purpose

-- CSCSI/SCEIO is organized and will be operated exclusively for educational and research purposes in the interest area of the Computational Studies of Intelligence and in the furtherance thereof.
+- CAIAC is organized and will be operated exclusively to promote education and research in the area of Artificial Intelligence and all related disciplines in Canada.

-- Setting up study groups which will investigate and report on relevant major issues.
+- Setting up study groups which will investigate and report on relevant major issues related to Artificial Intelligence.

-- Forging and maintaining informed links with Government, Industry and other societies with similar goals.
+- Forging and maintaining links with governments, industries, and other societies with similar goals.

 - Other appropriate means.

 - Applicants for membership shall submit their applications to the Secretary of CAIAC.

 - Upon payment of dues as determined by the Executive Committee of CAIAC, a person shall be considered a Member of CAIAC.